Ghosts (anthology)

 Ghosts is an anthology of themed fantasy and science fiction short stories on the subject of ghosts edited by Isaac Asimov, Martin H. Greenberg and Charles G. Waugh as the tenth volume in their Isaac Asimov's Magical Worlds of Fantasy series.
 It was first published in paperback by Signet/New American Library in December 1988.
 The first British edition was issued in trade paperback by Robinson in October 1989.

+Summary

 The book collects fourteen novelettes and short stories by various fantasy and science fiction authors, with an introduction by Asimov.